 'The most incomprehensible thing about the universe is that it is comprehensible' EINSTEIN

 There are 13 teaching staff in the department.
-All staff teach across Key Stage 3.
-Staff tend to specialise in Key Stage 4 and 5 in one or two subject areas.
+All staff teach across KS3.
+Staff tend to specialise in KS4 and 5 in one or two subject areas.
 Science teaching involves a wide range of styles.
 It is heavily based on practical work, but also involves discussion, group work and investigations.
-We have needed to make some changes starting in September 2020 regarding how experiments are done but we are delighted to confirm that we are still able to offer practical work to all of our students (adhering to strict guidelines of course).
+We have needed to make some changes, starting in September 2020, regarding how experiments are done but we are delighted to confirm that we are still able to offer practical work to all of our students (adhering to strict guidelines of course).

 We have a purpose built block with ten laboratories.
-All laboratories are well equipped with data projectors / desktops and appropriate scientific apparatus for experiments.
-There are 5 full / part-time technicians that support teaching staff with the delivery of practical work.
+All laboratories are well equipped with data projectors/desktops and appropriate scientific apparatus for experiments.
+There are five full/part-time technicians that support teaching staff with the delivery of practical work.

 Homework is set on a regular basis in line with the school Homework Policy.
 In Year 7, students receive two 30 minute slots of homework.
 This may involve written work, reading or research.
 Students are also given access to an online homework platform called Educake where students can access homework and use it as an additional tool to consolidate their knowledge.

 Grouping in Science is usually decided on a year by year basis, with results in end of module tests and end of year examinations determining the setting of each student.
 For the current year (2020), Covid restrictions mean all Year 7-9 Science groups are temporarily taught in mixed ability bubbles.

 In previous years, the following extracurricular activities have been offered by the Science Department:

 Biology Society - a lunchtime club run by Year 12 Biology students and teachers enabling Year 7 students to undertake lots of fun biology-based activities and practicals.

-Science Club - a lunchtime club run by Year 12 Science students and teachers run for Year 7 and 8 students who enjoy doing practicals and investigations.
+Science Club - a lunchtime club run by Year 12 Science students and teachers, for Year 7 and 8 students who enjoy doing practicals and investigations.